Komatsu India Unveils Unique Machine Care Program (MCP-5) - www.lokmattimes.com

 Komatsu India Unveils Unique Machine Care Program (MCP-5)

-PNN Bangalore (Karnataka) [India], February 3: Komatsu India Private Limited (KIPL) and L&T Construction & Mining Machinery jointly unveil ...
+Bangalore (Karnataka) [India], February 5: Komatsu India Private Limited (KIPL) and L&T Construction & Mining Machinery jointly unveil and ...

-Bangalore (Karnataka) [India], February 3: Komatsu India Private Limited (KIPL) and L&T Construction & Mining Machinery jointly unveil and bring to you the unique Machine Care Program (MCP-5), first-of-its-kind in the Indian construction equipment industry.
+Bangalore (Karnataka) [India], February 5: Komatsu India Private Limited (KIPL) and L&T Construction & Mining Machinery jointly unveil and bring to you the unique Machine Care Program (MCP-5), first-of-its-kindin the Indian construction equipment industry.
 This extended powertrain warranty program of 5 Years/12,500 Hours* is offered for the Komatsu Hydraulic Excavators that are produced in the state-of-the-art Komatsu's manufacturing facility at Oragadam, Chennai, Tamil Nadu.

-Komatsu, a global leader in construction and mining equipment, has partnered with L&T Construction & Mining Machinery and introduced a unique Machine Care Program (MCP-5) tailored specifically for Komatsu models PC205-10M0 and PC210/PC210LC-10M0 excavators, this comprehensive service initiative is poised to redefine customer experience and satisfaction by optimizing equipment performance.
+Komatsu, a global leader in construction and mining equipment, has partnered with L&T Construction & Mining Machinery and introducing unique Machine Care Program (MCP-5) tailored specifically for Komatsu models PC205-10M0 and PC210/PC210LC-10M0 excavators, this comprehensive service initiative is poised to redefine customer experience and satisfaction by optimizing equipment performance.

 The Key Highlights of the Machine Care Program (MCP-5) are;